-❑ Cover for theft and accidental loss
+❑ Theft and accidental loss cover

 If you’re one of the unfortunate ones, it goes without saying that without insurance, you’ll be left with no bike and having to pay for another one yourself.

-Tip: your car insurance won’t cover damage to your bike that’s a result of a car accident – you’ll need separate bicycle cover for that.
+TIP: Your car insurance won’t cover damage to your bike that’s a result of a car accident – you’ll need separate bicycle cover for that.